 Industry Analysis & Industry Trends

-Unprecedented volatility in the international dairy market and the global financial crisis have had a significant influence on the Milk and Cream Processing industry.
 Over the past five years, the industry has had to contend with adverse climatic conditions, rising production costs and an increasingly health-conscious marketplace.
 There have been dramatic changes in milk prices, largely due to rapidly rising demand from Asian markets.
-In conjunction with a multitude of adverse conditions, industry producers have been forced to absorb some of the cost increases, resulting in lower profit margins.
+Numerous adverse conditions have forced industry producers to absorb some of the cost increases, resulting in lower profit margins.
 Industry players have benefited from clever product and packaging innovations, particularly in the product segment that offers lower fat, full-cream options to cater for a growing customer base.
 In the five years through 2014-15, industry revenue is estimated to grow at an annualised 0.2% to reach $1.9 billion... purchase to read more